77777kaz77777/documentation-and-cheat-sheets/fedora/ClamAV_SELinux_Implementation_Guide.md

-# Comprehensive ClamAV & SELinux Implementation Guide (Fedora 44)
+## Getting ClamAV antivirus working smoothly with SELinux on Fedora 44.

 This technical reference provides an in-depth breakdown of the interactions between the ClamAV daemon, systemd, and SELinux on Fedora.
 It explains the underlying mechanics of file descriptor passing, socket communication, and mandatory access control constraints.